Jaime Perelló

 Jaime R. Perelló Borrás (born September 14, 1973) is a Puerto Rican politician.
 Perelló is affiliated with the Popular Democratic Party of Puerto Rico and the Democratic Party of the United States.
 He was the 30th Speaker of the House of Representatives of Puerto Rico.

 Early years and studies

-Jaime Rafael Perelló Borrás was born on September 14, 1973 in San Juan.
+Jaime Rafael Perelló Borrás was born on September 14, 1973, in San Juan.
 He studied at the Santa Teresita Academy in Santurce where he was secretary of his class in 1992.
 Perelló then studied at the Interamerican University of Puerto Rico where he obtained a Bachelor's degree in Political Science in 1998.

 Perelló worked as a licensed insurance agent and opened his own insurance firm.
 In 2005, Perelló completed his Master's degree in Education with a major in Public Administration from Cambridge College in Boston, Massachusetts.
-He also studied English as a foreign language at Georgetown University in Washington D.C.
+He also studied English as a foreign language at Georgetown University in Washington, D.C.and a Master in Public Studies from George Washington University.